 Penalties of up to $10,000 may apply for property owners who do not comply with this requirement.

-Gannawarra Shire Council is a designated termite prone area under Regulation 803 of the Building Regulations 2006.
+Gannawarra Shire Council is a designated termite prone area under Regulation 803 of the Building Interim Regulations 2017.

 Any person intending to carry out building works within the Shire will be required to implement construction techniques that help prevent infestation that meet the requirements of the Building Code of Australia.